aicore/libcache/docs/generatedApiDocs/GitHub-API-Index.md

 # API docs
-The list of all APIs for phoenix.
+The list of all APIs in libcache:

 1. [cache](cache-API)
 1. [utils/common](common-API)